MaximilianBeckers/FDRthresholding/readme.md

 ### 1. My confidence map doesn't show expected high resolution details

-Confidence maps are not invariant to B-factor sharpening and filtering
+Confidence maps are not invariant to B-factor sharpening and filtering.
+Oversharpening will lead to increased background noise levels.